KhaledBadran/FairBoost/README.md

 # FairBoost
-Fairboost is a unfairness tools that combines preprocessing tools via an ensemble to achieve fair and accurate results.
+Fairboost is a fairness tool that combines other fairness preprocessing tools via an ensemble to achieve fair and accurate results.
 For more details, refer to the paper.

 ## Installation
 Because of AIF360, some dependencies have to be manually handled.
 We recommend replicating the following procedure for the installation of our project.
 It will suppose you have conda installed.